wp-plugins/shortcode-factory/readme.txt

 = 1.2 =
 Upgrade to version 1.2 for some useful stuff built-in to the plugin's option pages.
 See change log for more details.

+= 1.3 =
+Upgrade to version 1.3 for new short code: [scf-allow].
+See change log for more details.

+= 1.4 =
+Upgrade to version 1.4 for new short codes: [scf-login-form], [scf-login-link] and [scf-register-link].
+See change log for more details.